-where $\mathbf{u} \cdot \mathbf{v} = \sum^{N}_{i=1} u_iv_i$ denotes the dot product between $\mathbf{u}$ and $\mathbf{v}$ and $\|\mathbf{u}\|$ represent the norm of the vector $\mathbf{u} = \sqrt{u\cdot u}$, while $u_i$ is the $i$-th variable of the object represented by the vector.
-In the scope of this work, the cosine similarity is used to build similarity adjacency matrices, which measures the similarity between all nodes in a variables' co-occurrence graph.
-The similarity between two nodes in the graph describes how likely those two variables are to co-occur at the same time for a time-series.
-In this case, the similarity ends up acting as an intermediate activation function, enabling the graph evolution process by maintaining the similarity of the relationships between pairs of nodes.
-In such a particular case, we define the cosine-matrix similarity as follows:
+where $\mathbf{u} \cdot \mathbf{v} = \sum^{N}_{i=1} u_iv_i$ denotes the dot product between $\mathbf{u}$ and $\mathbf{v}$, and $\|\mathbf{u}\|$ represents the norm of the vector $\mathbf{u} = \sqrt{u\cdot u}$, while $u_i$ is the $i$-th variable of $u$.
+In this work's scope, the cosine similarity is used to build similarity adjacency matrices, which measures per-nodes similarity in a variables' co-occurrence graph.
+The similarity between two nodes in the graph describes how likely those two variables co-occur in time.
+In this case, the similarity ends up acting as an intermediate activation function, enabling the graph evolution process by maintaining relationships' similarity between pairs of nodes.
+Thus, the cosine-matrix similarity is defined as: